datarobot-oss/terraform-aws-dr-infra/README.md

 # dr-terraform-infra-aws
-Terraform for minimum infrastructure required to run DataRobot in AWS.
+Terraform for infrastructure required to run DataRobot in AWS.

 ## Usage
 ```